Authorizing an Apps Script

 If you're running an Apps Script for the first time, Google will ask you to authorize it.
 Authorization is the process by which you grant the script whatever access it needs to run.

 Let's imagine that you've created a new Apps Script and you haven't written any code yet.
-You run the script by clicking the play icon.
+You run the script by clicking the Run button.

 The script will run just fine and it won't ask you for any permission.
 That's because the script in this case does absolutely nothing.
 It isn't accessing any of your data, nor is it taking any action on your behalf.